voraparth1337/Operating-Systems/README.md

 # Operating-Systems

-This repo contains implementation code for various concepts of Operating System
+This repo contains implementation of various concepts in Operating Systems.

 List:
 * Disk Scheduling (Java)